matthw/matthw.github.io/content/posts/2023/barbhack-2023-illusion/index.md

     /* HLT */
     if (*exception_address == 0xf4) {
         /* decrypt flag using the key and print it */ give_flag();
-                    /* WARNING: Subroutine does not return */ ExitProcess(999);
+        ExitProcess(999);
     }
-                    /* WARNING: Subroutine does not return */ ExitProcess(0x29a);
+    ExitProcess(0x29a);
 }
 ```